gvwilson/sensibleadventures/cloudherd/new.md

 ## Chapter 19: The Gray Flood

 So they fled once again.
-Later, looking back, Noxy would barely remember it.
+Later, Noxy would barely remember it.
 She must have stumbled---how else could she have gotten so much dirt on her hands and knees---and a branch must have caught her in the face to leave the scratch that took two weeks to heal, but it all blurred together into one long waking nightmare.

 A troop of trolls ambushed them.
 Other trolls drove them off, hooting and howling.
 They splashed through a stream, the water almost cold